 Wilmington Massacre, Wilmington, N.C., 1898

-Dr. Heyward C. Bellamy served as Superintendant of the New Hanover County School System from 1968 to 1981, during which time he oversaw the integration of the school system.
+Dr. Heyward C. Bellamy served as Superintendant of the New Hanover County School System from 1968 to 1981, during which time he oversaw the integration of public schools.
 This collection contains materials relating to the integration of New Hanover County schools, including court documents and supporting exhibit materials from integration law suits, as well as other school integration and civil rights cases from the area and nationally.

 This collection contains correspondence, photographs, newspaper articles and ephemera relating to life of Lt.
 Bradley Jewett Wootten from 1895 to his death in 1901.
 Most of the correspondence in this collection is between members of the Wootten family.
 Two such letters, copies of the originals, relay information from both before and after the events of November 10, 1898 in Wilmington.